Differential diagnosis and evaluation of glomerular disease

 The presence of some form of glomerular disease, as opposed to primary tubulointerstitial or vascular disease, is usually suspected from the history (including a family history of glomerular disease), physical examination (eg, edema), and from one or more of the following urinary findings: hematuria (particularly if the red cells have a dysmorphic appearance), red cell casts, lipiduria (since glomerular permeability must be increased to allow the filtration of large lipoproteins), and proteinuria, which may be in the nephrotic range (greater than 3.5 g/day).
 (See "Etiology and evaluation of hematuria in adults", section on 'Glomerular versus nonglomerular bleeding' and "Urinalysis in the diagnosis of kidney disease", section on 'The assessment of lipiduria' and "Assessment of urinary protein excretion and evaluation of isolated non-nephrotic proteinuria in adults" and "Evaluation of proteinuria in children".)

 Despite these clues, the ability to distinguish glomerular disease from chronic tubulointerstitial disease may be difficult.
 Although tubulointerstitial disease does not directly increase protein excretion, nephron loss can induce secondary glomerulosclerosis leading to proteinuria that may reach the nephrotic range.
-Such patients may be erroneously considered to have a primary glomerular disease (see "Epidemiology, classification, and pathogenesis of focal segmental glomerulosclerosis", section on 'Secondary FSGS').
+Such patients may be erroneously considered to have a primary glomerular disease (see "Epidemiology, classification, and pathogenesis of focal segmental glomerulosclerosis", section on 'Pathogenesis of secondary FSGS').
 Severe vascular diseases, such as malignant hypertension or a thrombotic microangiopathy, are other disorders that can be associated with hematuria and proteinuria and thus resemble primary glomerular disease.

 Establishing the correct diagnosis usually requires renal biopsy.
 This topic will review how the clinical features at presentation can allow the clinician to narrow the differential diagnosis prior to biopsy.
 The mechanisms of glomerular injury are discussed separately.
 (See "Mechanisms of immune injury of the glomerulus" and "Mechanisms of glomerular crescent formation".)